Migration guide for classic Slack apps

 Why does my app require more scopes in the new model?

 The legacy bot scope consisted of many scopes that are now broken down and requested separately, allowing developers to request the least access possible on a Slack customer workspace.
 The new scopes are a better, more honest representation of the permissions your app has on a workspace.
 Ensure that you request only the scopes absolutely necessary to enable your app’s features in Slack.
-When your app goes to our App Directory team for review, they will review your app’s use of each scope.
+When your app goes to our Slack Marketplace team for review, they will review your app’s use of each scope.

 How do I create a classic Slack app?